MoSaleh428/Cyber-Talents-Competetions/Web Security CTF 2020/README.md

 ![image 5](https://i.imgur.com/BIb0ZrS.png)

-I made two requests.. one with the file name in the cookie and the other without the cookie and sent them to burp comparer to see the difference
+I made two requests to policy.php .. one with the file name in the cookie and the other without the cookie and sent them to burp comparer to see the difference

 ![image 6](https://i.imgur.com/jzLdOvK.png)